valentinradu/Helm/README.md

 }
 ```

-Now we can use Helm.
+Finally, we can use Helm.
 Be sure to check the interface documentation for each of the presenting/dismissing methods to find out how they differ.

 ```swift
 struct DashboardView: View {